huelemeier/travel-distance/README.md

 https://user-images.githubusercontent.com/69513270/182567281-a54efc79-a7d4-403b-8d10-4421c04e88fb.mp4

 ## Technical requirements and set-up
 These scripts are optimized for MatLab 2021b with Psychtoolbox (http://psychtoolbox.org/download.html) and OpenGL add-on libraries from the Psychtoolbox.
 So what needs to be installed on you computer are Matlab and Psychtoolbox.
+If you want to run the analyses for your data, please install R with RStudio and Python with Spyder.

 ## Set-up
 Download all the files and add them to your Matlab folder.
 Within your Matlab folder, create a subfolder names "functions".
 Move the script "geFrustum" to this subfolder.
+Add the Python and R files to your respective folder.

 ## Explanation of the scripts
 - github_travel_distance_0_16.m: This is the main script creating the scene.